Workiva/over_react/doc/over_react_redux_documentation.md

 * __[Using Redux DevTools](#using-redux-devtools)__

 ## Purpose
-[React Redux](https://react-redux.js.org) is a UI binding library that allows for better Redux integration with React.
+OverReact Redux is a Dart wrapper around [React Redux](https://react-redux.js.org), a UI binding library that allows for better Redux integration with React.
 This integration allows for APIs that align more closely with React design patterns while also providing more direct access to store data.
-OverReact Redux is the Dart wrapper around that library.

 ### Benefits
 > For a full list of benefits, see <https://react-redux.js.org/introduction/why-use-react-redux>.